forcedotcom/schemas/README.md

 ## Updating project-scratch-def.schema.json

-Run the `update-scratch-def-*.js` scripts on every major release and open a PR with the new changes against the `main` branch to keep the schema files up to date.
+Run the `features-update` and `settings-update` scripts on every major release and open a PR with the new changes against the `main` branch to keep the schema files up to date

 ## Bugs and Feedback